koality-io/WordPressPlugin/readme.txt

 With the help of koality.io plugin, the WordPress site or WooCommerce store is monitored with [360° monitoring](https://www.koality.io).

-**important** this plugin connects WordPress with an existing koality.io account.
+**Important:** this plugin connects WordPress with an existing koality.io account.

-# WordPress features
+= WordPress features =

 - Server
  - Inform if there is **no space left** on the device.